vrizzi/styleguide/Ruby.md

     do_something rescue nil
     ```

-* Don't use exceptions for flow of control.
+* Don't use exceptions for flow control.

     ```ruby
     # bad